Deep Neural Network Approximation Theory: Introduction

 The purpose of this paper is to provide a comprehensive, principled, and self-contained introduction to Kolmogorov-Donoho rate-distortion optimal approximation through deep neural networks.
 The idea is to equip the reader with a working knowledge of the mathematical tools underlying the theory at a level that is sufficiently deep to enable further research in the field.
 Part of this paper is based on \cite{boelcskei:2017DNN}, but extends the theory therein to the rectified linear unit (ReLU) activation function and to networks with depth scaling in the approximation error.

 The theory we develop educes remarkable universality properties of finite-width deep networks.
-Specifically, deep networks are optimal approximants for vastly different function classes such as affine systems \cite{boelcskei:2017DNN} and Gabor systems and local cosine bases \cite{grochenig:2000GaborApprox,grochenig2013foundations}.
-Affine systems are generated by the affine group (scalings and translations) whereas Gabor systems and local cosine bases are generated by the Weyl-Heisenberg group (time-shifts and modulations).
+Specifically, deep networks are Kolmogorov-Donoho optimal approximants for vastly different function classes such as unit balls in Besov spaces \cite{mallat_wavelet_tour} and modulation spaces \cite{grochenig2013foundations}.
 This universality is afforded by a concurrent invariance property of deep networks to time-shifts, scalings, and frequency-shifts.
-In addition, deep networks provide exponential approximation accuracy---i.e., the approximation error decays exponentially in the number of parameters employed in the approximant, namely the number of non-zero weights in the network---for vastly different functions such as the squaring operation, multiplication, polynomials, sinusoidal functions, general smooth functions, and even one-dimensional oscillatory textures \cite{demanet2007wave} and fractal functions such as the Weierstrass function, neither of which has any known methods achieving exponential approximation accuracy.
-In summary, deep neural networks provide optimal approximation of a very wide range of functions and function classes used in mathematical signal processing.
+In addition, deep networks provide exponential approximation accuracy---i.e., the approximation error decays exponentially in the number of parameters employed in the approximant, namely the number of nonzero weights in the network---for vastly different functions such as the squaring operation, multiplication, polynomials, sinusoidal functions, general smooth functions, and even one-dimensional oscillatory textures \cite{demanet2007wave} and the Weierstrass function---a fractal function, neither of which has known methods achieving exponential approximation accuracy.

-While we consider networks based on the ReLU activation function throughout, certain parts of our theory carry over to strongly sigmoidal activation functions of order $k\ge2$ as defined in \cite{boelcskei:2017DNN}.
-For the sake of conciseness, we do, however, not provide the details of these extensions.
+While we consider networks based on the ReLU\footnote{ReLU stands for the Rectified Linear Unit nonlinearity defined as $x\mapsto\max\{0,x\}$.} activation function throughout, certain parts of our theory carry over to strongly sigmoidal activation functions of order $k\ge2$ as defined in \cite{boelcskei:2017DNN}.
+For the sake of conciseness, we refrain from providing these extensions.